boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 date: 2018-09-06
 ---

-I don't want to make any false claims about the impact of the release of `scc` and the blog post about it https://boyter.org/posts/sloc-cloc-code/ but following its release both `tokei` and `loc` have been updated with impressive performance improvements and a new tool `polyglot` was released which claims excellent performance.
-In addition the tool `gocloc` appears to be getting updates as well.
+I don't want to make any false claims about the impact of `scc` and the blog post about it https://boyter.org/posts/sloc-cloc-code/ but following its release both `tokei` and `loc` were updated with impressive performance improvements.
+In addition a new tool `polyglot` http://blog.vmchale.com/article/polyglot-comparisons was released which also claimed performance as its main feature.
+Lastly the tool `gocloc` https://github.com/hhatto/gocloc appears to be getting updates as well.
 All good stuff.

-I  finished that article with the what now seems prophetic statement,
+I  finished that article with what I am now claiming as a prophetic statement,

 > Of course whats likely to happen now is that either the excellent authors of Tokei, Loc or Gocloc are going to double down on performance or someone else far smarter than I is going to show of their Rust/C/C++/D skills and implement a parser thats much faster than scc with duplicate detection and maybe complexity calculations.
 I would expect it to also be much faster than anything I could ever produce.
 It's possible that Tokei and Loc could run faster already just by compiling for the specific CPU they run on or through the SIMD optimizations that at time of writing are still to hit the main-line rust compiler.

 Looks like I called it, at least on the performance front.
 All the projects mentioned are getting renewed attention.
-However it was not Rust/C/C++ or even D that stepped up to be the new tool but `polyglot` which was written in ATS which is a language I had never heard of.
-That said `scc` is still the only tool with complexity estimates, and the author of tokei at least has explicitly has ruled it out as a change https://github.com/Aaronepower/tokei/issues/237 so I give myself half marks on this one.
+However it was not Rust/C/C++ or even D that stepped up to be the new tool but `polyglot` written in ATS which is a language I had never heard of.
+That said `scc` is still the only tool with complexity estimates, and the author of `tokei` at least has explicitly has ruled it out as a change https://github.com/Aaronepower/tokei/issues/237

 If my blog post in any way shape or form pushed forward the performance of code counters and resulted in the saving of countless amounts of time around the IT industry I will consider that the highlight of my career thus far.

 Of course being the person I am it also means I need to revisit `scc` and see what I can do to bring it back into contention on the performance front.

 I figured that since I was already making changes to improve accuracy https://boyter.org/posts/sloc-cloc-code-revisited/ I would have a poke through the source and see if there were any wins to made on the performance front.
 One large issue with this was that I spent a great amount of time making `scc` about as fast as I could the first time around.
-I seriously doubted when I started if there was going to be many things I missed.
+I seriously doubted when I started if there was going to be many things I missed, which of course is a naive thing to think.

 One of the really neat things about Go 1.11 that I discovered is that the web pprof view now supports flame graphs.
 Flame graphs for those that don't know show a base from which methods rise (or fall as the Go one is inverted) out of.
 The wider the base of the flame the more time is spent in that method.
 Taller flames indicate more method calls, where one method calls another.
 They give a nice visual overview of where the program is spending its time and how many calls are made.